mllibs/mllibs/README.md

 #### **PROJECT STATUS**

-The project is still in testing phase:
+- `mllibs` is usable, but still very raw, I'm constantly trying way to improve and clean the code structure
 - If you would like to try it out, you can simply fork the notebook **<code>[nlp module for mllibs](https://www.kaggle.com/code/shtrausslearning/nlp-nlp-module-for-mllibs)</code>**

 <br>